trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 * Bucketing(``bucketed_by``) columns are not supported in ``CREATE TABLE``.
 * ``ALTER TABLE`` commands modifying columns are not supported.

+ALTER TABLE
+"""""""""""

+.. _hive-set-column-type:

+The connector supports changing column types with ``ALTER TABLE [ IF EXISTS ] name ALTER COLUMN column_name SET DATA TYPE new_type``.

+The column change command will only modify Hive's metadata, and will not modify data.

 .. _hive-alter-table-execute:

 ALTER TABLE EXECUTE